wchuhao/wchuhao.github.io/README.md

 **A:** Markdown is better than a word processor because it is portable and lightweight.
 You can open Markdown file with any text viewer on any operating system.

 **Q:** Why is my resume not showing up?
 **A:** The Resume is not showing possibly because of the file location.
 Ensure that the Resume is located in the root directory.
-This could also happen if you did not rename your resume in **Step 5**.
+This could also happen if you did not rename your resume in **Step 5** to index.md.

-**Q:** How do I see my resume if I don't want it as my homepage
-**A:** If you did not want your resume as the homepage add ```/RESUMENAME``` to the end of the URL, replacing RESUMENAME with the name of your resume file.